H-Moji-H/Tensorflow-Model-_Malaria-Blood-Smear-Classifier/README.md

 ## Problem Statement

 Malaria, a life-threatening disease primarily transmitted through the bite of an infected female Anopheles mosquito, continues to have significant health and economic impacts across the globe, especially in Sub-saharan Africa.
 Rapid and accurate diagnosis of Malaria is crucial for effective disease management and control.
-The conventional method of microscopic examination of blood smears is labor-intensive andrequires skilled personnel.
+The conventional method of microscopic examination of blood smears is labor-intensive and requires skilled personnel.
 Automating this process through machine learning can potentially increase the accuracy and efficiency of malaria diagnosis thus potentially saving lives.

 ## Objective